School of Health Sciences and Human Performance

 Course Offerings

 In addition to the courses listed in this catalog, others may be offered on an experimental basis.
 Details of such courses are given in the Undergraduate Course Offerings for the semester in which they are offered.
 Students should consult the registrar’s website for specific information on the schedule of all courses each semester.
+Unless otherwise designated, courses are open to all Ithaca College students on a space-available basis, provided that the prerequisites and restrictions for the course are met.

 Professional Eligibility

 Many of the programs in HSHP provide the foundational coursework and fieldwork experience to prepare students to sit for professional licensure and/or certification exams.
 In most cases, licensure and/or certification is not awarded as part of the degree.
 Licensure and/or certification is typically required in addition to graduation from an appropriate degree-bearing program in order to practice.
-Because these credentialing processes are designed to protect the public from practitioners who are unqualified, unscrupulous, or unable to perform professional services adequately, credentialing agencies may bar individuals from subsequent credentials and/or practice.
-Activities that may exclude students from licensure and/or certification include, but are not limited to,
+For many professions, students are not able to sit for professional licensure and/or certification exams until after graduation.
+Ithaca College will not certify degree completion until all final grades are issued and degree requirements are completed.

-1. conviction of, plea of guilty to, or plea of no contest (nolo contendere) to a felony or misdemeanor related to professional practice or public health or safety; or
+- conviction of, plea of guilty to, or plea of no contest (nolo contendere) to a felony or misdemeanor related to professional practice or public health or safety; or

-2. any physical, mental, or dependency condition that will or may interfere with the ability to practice the designated specialty.
+- any physical, mental, or dependency condition that will or may interfere with the ability to practice the designated specialty.

 It is the responsibility of the student to check with the relevant licensing or certifying agencies for requirements in this area early in their academic careers.